gilmarvoge/React---Udacimeals/README.md

 ### UdaciMeals

-O app  disponibiliza um calendário customizável para que usuários controlem seus cafés da manhã, almoços e jantas durante a semana.
-Os usuários aproveitarão a API Edamam de busca de receitas para adicionar as refeições, e assim gerar uma lista de compras baseada na refeição escolhida.
+The app provides a customizable calendar for users to control their breakfasts, lunches and dinners during the week.
+Users will take advantage of the Edamam recipe search API to add meals, thus generating a shopping list based on the chosen meal.

-* cd udacimeals -- acesse a pasta
+* cd udacimeals - access the folder
-* npm install -- instalar pacotes
+* npm install - install packages
-* npm start -- iniciar o aplicativo
+* npm start - start the application

 ![](udacimeals.png)